How To Be Happy When You’re Single (Yes, It’s Possible)

 Advertisement

 Interestingly, psychological studies vary on whether married people are happier than single people.
-A May 2019 study by The Office for National Statistics in the UK found that married couples reported more happiness than widows and widowers, divorced and separated people, and single people.
+A May 2019 study by The Office for National Statistics found that married couples reported more happiness than widows and widowers, divorced and separated people, and single people.

 But also in May 2019, behavioral scientist Paul Dolan announced that his latest evidence suggested that married women were less likely to be happy than single women.
 “We do have some good longitudinal data following the same people over time, but I am going to do a massive disservice to that science and just say: if you’re a man, you should probably get married; if you’re a woman, don’t bother,” he said while speaking at Britain’s Hay Festival, as reported by the Guardian.